upalbhattacharya/vimwiki/Aiml/Textbooks/DeepLearning/rnns.md

 	* The lower layers in the hierarchy of the decomposed structure can be thought of as playing a role in transforming the raw input into a representation that is more appropriate at the higher levels of the hidden state.

 * Separate MLPs can be added for each of the block operations but this makes optimization difficult.
 This can be mitigated by introducing skip connections in the hidden-to-hidden path.

+### The Challenge of Long-Term Dependencies

+* The basic problem is that gradients propagated over many stages tend to either vanish(most of the time) or explode(rarely).

+* The difficulty with long-term dependencies arises from the exponentially smaller weights given to long-tem interactions compared to short-term ones.

+* As a simplification, the recurrence relation can be thought of as:

+	$ h^(t) = W^T h^(t-1)$

+  Thus, on simplification, this yields,

+	 $h^(t) = (W^t)^T h^(0)$

+  Assuming an eigendecomposition of W of the form:

+	 $W = QDQ^T$

+  Simplifies the recurrence relation further to:

+	 $ h^(t) = Q^T D^t Q h^(0)$

+  As the eigenvalues are raised to the power $t$, eigenvalues with magnitude less than one decay to zero and eigenvalues with magnitude greater than one explode. **Any component of h^(0) that does not align with the largest eigenvector will eventually be discarded.**

+* This problem is particular to the case of recurrent networks where the same weight is multiplied at each time step causing explosion of vanishing.
+If each multiplicand at each time step were different, the situation would be different.

+* Whenever a model is able to represent long-term dependencies, the gradient of a long-term interaction has exponentially smaller magnitude than the gradient of a short-term interaction.
+This means that it takes a long time to learn long-term dependencies because these dependencies will tend to be hidden by the smallest fluctuations arising from short term dependencies.

+* Increasing the span of the dependencies that need to be captured makes gradient-based optimization increasingly difficult with the probability of successfull training of a traditional RNN via SGD rapidly reaching 0 for sequences of only length 10 or 20.

+### Echo State Networks

+Pending

+### Leaky Units and Other Strategies for Multiple Time Scales

+* One way to deal with long-term dependencies is to design a model that operates at multiple time scales so that some parts of the model operate at fine-grained time scales and can handle small details while other parts operate at coarse time scales and transfer information from the distant past to the present more efficiently.

+#### Adding Skip Connections through Time

+* Skip connections introduce recurrent connections with a time delay of $d$ to mitigate the problem of vanishing and exploding gradients.

+* Skip connections with time delay $d$ cause the gradients to diminish exponentially as a function of $tau/d$ rather than $tau$.

+* Since there are both delayed and single step connections, gradients may still explode exponentially in $tau$.

+* This allows the learning algorithm to capture longer dependencies although not all long-term dependencies may be represented weill this way.